vohi/minicoin/basebox/README.md

 available by upgrading an existing box.

-For ongoing maintenance, use the special `Vagrantfile` to bring up a virtual machine from an installed box-file - see `vagrant box list` for available boxes, only the boxes in the `tqtc` namespace are relevant for maintenance.
+For ongoing maintenance, use the special `Vagrantfile` to bring up a virtual machine from an installed box-file - see `vagrant status` for available boxes.

 Bring up a machine from an installed box, e.g:

 ```
-$ vagrant up windows10
+$ vagrant up windows10-basebox
 ```

 This will launch a machine `windows10-basebox` in VirtualBox.